California Bill Would Mandate On-Campus Access To Abortion Pills

 Still, the transition to providing the abortion procedure at campus health clinics may give some people pause.
 "You can say, well, look at the percentages, but if they're happening to you, it's not a fun thing in medicine for you and your patient," says Dr. Richard Boucher, who directs student Health Services at California State University Fullerton.

-Boucher also cited the issue of whether or not individual providers would feel comfortable administering the procedure, an issue that's in the spotlight now.
+Boucher also cited the issue of whether individual providers would feel comfortable administering the procedure, an issue that is in the spotlight now.
 On Jan.
 18, the federal Department of Health and Human Services announced the creation of a Conscience and Religious Freedom Division that would offer protection to medical providers who refuse to participate in certain services, like abortion, on religious or moral grounds.

 Even if the California Senate votes in favor of the bill, it has a ways to go before becoming law.
 The legislation would have to be passed by the state Assembly and be signed by the governor.